 - Students are incorrectly diagnosed or labeled.
 Teachers sometimes treat students with learning disabilities as “mentally retarded” or having “behavioral issues.”
 These kids are then sent to self-contained classrooms with students who have issues very unlike their own.
-As a result, they come to think of themselves as having a behavioral problem or being academically incapable.
+As a result, they believe they have a behavioral problem or lack academically skills.

-Don’t be afraid to make a fuss.
 Chances are you know more about Asperger’s Syndrome and the applicable federal, state and local laws than many of the staff at your child’s school.
-Don’t be afraid to share that information and request needed services, first from your child’s teachers or guidance counselors, and then from a dean or principal.
+Don’t be afraid to share the information and request needed services.
+Start with your child’s teachers or guidance counselors, and if that doesn’t work, talk to a dean or principal.
 School boards will often try to work with you, but you won’t get anything if you don’t ask for it.

-Know what your child needs.
 As a parent, you are uniquely qualified to know what’s best for your child.
-Be involved in your child’s education so that you know the source of their struggles, whether it be learning differences, social anxiety, being bullied or even having embarrassing handwriting.
+Be involved in your child’s education so you know the source of their struggles, whether it be learning differences, social anxiety, bullying, or even having embarrassing handwriting.

-Schools like Southeast Journeys work with teens with Asperger’s to achieve academic and social success through small class sizes, experiential learning and social skills training.
-As a non-public school, Southeast Journeys is able to create an Individualized Learning Plan for each student based on modifications suggested through Individualized Education Plans or academic professionals, as well as a thorough assessment period.
-The school is also permitted to evaluate a child’s learning and issue grades based on measures other than end-of-grade tests, which more accurately reflect a child’s knowledge.
+Schools like Southeast Journeys help teens with Asperger’s to achieve academic and social success through small class sizes, experiential learning, and social skills training.
+As a non-public school, Southeast Journeys is able to create an Individualized Learning Plan for each student based on thorough assessments and modifications suggested through Individualized Education Plans.
+The school accurately evaluates a child’s learning and knowledge based on measures other than standardized end-of-grade tests.

-If you’re looking for a new school for a child with Asperger’s, the following are some of the questions you should ask:
+If you’re looking for a new school for a child with Asperger’s, ask yourself these questions: